dan-leo/masters/thesis/v8/3_design.md

 ### PyTest Framework

+A software framework was necessary to wrap AT commands into telemetry tests, include setup procedures.

+![`Python PyTest` framework written in `Microsoft VS Code` and test output can be seen in bottom-left window. `PlatformIO` compiles microcontroller code and uploads via `avrdude` as can be seen in bottom-right window.](../images/image-20191106145454691.png)

 PyTest is a unit testing framework used to setup the UE for each test using AT commands and can be found on  [https://github.com/daniel-leonard-robinson/masters/tree/master/code/tests](https://github.com/daniel-leonard-robinson/masters/tree/master/code/tests).
 Although the testing framework is quite extensive, a few snippets of code will be discussed in this section to at least give an idea to the reader how this was developed.

-![`Python PyTest` framework written in `Microsoft VS Code` and test output can be seen in bottom-left window. `PlatformIO` compiles microcontroller code and uploads via `avrdude` as can be seen in bottom-right window.](../images/image-20191106145454691.png)

 Every test fixture includes the following setup and teardown code to open a serial connection to the UE.
 It automatically detects the COM port based on the USB vid.